DavidHe1127/Mr.He_HandBook/DevOps/System/README.md

 $ chmod 644 file
 ```

-### chmod

 ![chmod](./linux_permissions_chmod.jpg)

-### host-file-purpose
+### host-file

 Hosts file is a simple txt file situated at `/etc/hosts` on Linux and Mac OS.
-Given `host` file below
+Given `host` file below:

 ```
 127.0.x.x  mydomain
 ```

-It means system will not do a DNS lookup for `mydomain`, it will be automatically redirected to the IP address you specified in your hosts file.
+It means system will not do a DNS lookup for `mydomain` but rather direct traffic to the IP address you specified in your hosts file.
 On most systems the default entry in the hosts file is:

 ```